I apologize in advance if my question is answered elsewhere on the forum, and please feel free to move it to that thread.

 RE: Disabling shuffling - Added by Anirvan Sarkar over 8 years ago

 RE: Disabling shuffling - Added by S K over 8 years ago

 Thanks for drawing my attention to the package options, Anirvan!
 Plenty of useful options indeed.
 I'm using LaTeX version.

-RE: Disabling shuffling - Added by Josef Eiglsperger 2 months ago
+RE: Disabling shuffling - Added by Josef Eiglsperger over 1 year ago

 Anirvan Sarkar wrote:

 If you are using LaTex as source file for your questions add the

 If you are using AMC-TXT as source file for your questions use the